bakercp/PacketSerial/README.md

 myPacketSerial.begin(&mySoftwareSerial);
 ```

+On boards with multiple serial ports, this strategy can also be used to set up two Serial streams, one for packets and one for debug ASCII (see [this discussion](https://github.com/bakercp/PacketSerial/issues/10) for more).

 To receive decoded packets, the user should register a packet callback.
 The packet callback should be placed in your main Arduino Sketch and should have a method that looks like this:

 ```c++